abhaysobhanan/abhaysobhanan.github.io/_pages/resources.md

 - [Scriptoria](https://www.scriptoria.org/en/){:target="_blank"} is a blog with a collection of articles designed to guide PhD students in writing their scientific articles.

 - [Generate font pairings](https://fontjoy.com) that works well for your presentation slides.

+- [Unsplash](https://unsplash.com): a huge library of high-resolution, copyright-free images for personal and commercial use.

+- [napkin.ai](https://napkin.ai): AI-powered assistance for refining presentation slides.